ttm4115-Design-of-Communicating-Systems/amazing_signaling_server/README.md

 # amazing_signaling_server

-WebRTC signaling server, matching clients at home with a random office computer.
+WebRTC signaling server, matching clients at home with a the most recent active office device (rpi).

 ## Run